 Maybe I am just too raw, with this overlapping Ray’s passing, but I’m not accepting the invitation to play war here.
 I’m not fighting cancer – again.
 I am LIVING while I navigate this next chapter in my LIFE as I learn to live it without his presence.

 What you say?
-Isn’t the battle with cancer about fighting for
+Isn’t the battle with cancer about fighting for your life?

 No. Not when you STOP LIFE to fight it.